How to Crochet a Raglan - Beginner Series

 V - stitch = HDC, ch 1, HDC (all in the same stitch)

-Crochet Book "The Beginner's Guide to Crochet Sweaters and Tops" now available for preorder.
-21 patterns starting from 11.99 USD.
+Crochet Book "The Beginner's Guide to Crochet Sweaters and Tops" now available.
+21 patterns.
 Learn more by pressing here.

 〰️

-Crochet Book "The Beginner's Guide to Crochet Sweaters and Tops" now available for preorder.
-21 patterns starting from 11.99 USD.
+Crochet Book "The Beginner's Guide to Crochet Sweaters and Tops" now available.
+21 patterns.
 Learn more by pressing here. 〰️

 Increases